PoisotLab/ms_network_prediction/manuscript.md

 which they are assigned based on a $k$-means clustering of the tSNE output.](figures/figure1.png){#fig:example}

-During the training of this neural network, we exploited ecological constraints in two ways: First by selecting features so that absent interactions for a species pair that was not observed to co-occur were removed from the data.
-This ensures that the network is trained only on the subset of the data for which we have actual information about the interaction.
-Second, the batches of 16 items used for training were constrained to have at least 10 positive interactions.
+During the training of this neural network, the batches of 16 items used for training were constrained to have at least 10 positive interactions.
 The reasoning for this choice was made based on three observations: the network is sparse, meaning negative interactions have a chance of being false negatives due to lack of reporting in the field, and there is no way to ensure an interaction not observed to occur is a true negative.
-Slightly inflating the dataset with positive interactions enables us to counterbalance these biases [@Chawla2010DatMin].
+Slightly inflating the dataset with positive interactions enables us to counterbalance these biases [@Chawla2010DatMin; @timpreprintcite].

+<-- have to make the point that this simple neural net is very effective in
+preictive, show ROC/PR validation figures, etc. -->

-After the training ($2.5\times 10^4$ epochs in @fig:example), our model reached an accuracy of $\approx 0.8$, with no marked deviation between the training and testing sets (respectively 80% and 20% of the data), suggesting no to minimal overfitting, which is replicable across random partitions of test and training sets.
-Applying this model to the entire dataset (including species pairs never observed co-occuring in the dataset) identified 1831 new possible interactions -- 382 of which were in pairs of species never considered prior.
-This suggests that meaningful information about ecological interactions is structured within network data.
+Applying this model to the entire dataset (including species pairs never observed co-occuring in the dataset) identified N new possible interactions -- M of which were in pairs of species never considered prior.

 Now, the question becomes: home do we make our prediction of interaction networks _better_?

 ## Challenges: the many constraints on prediction